 You must enroll Eligible Family Dependents on forms provided and/or accepted by Clackamas County.
 No Eligible Family Dependent will become a Member until Clackamas County approves that Eligible Family Dependent for coverage.
-To obtain coverage, the Eligible Family Dependent must enroll within 30 after becoming eligible as indicated in section 8.2.1 (see section 8.2.4 regarding newborn, newly adopted children, and newly fostered children).
+To obtain coverage, the Eligible Family Dependent must enroll within 30 after becoming eligible as indicated in section 8.2.1 (see section 8.2.4 regarding newborn and adopted children).
 The next earliest time your Eligible Family Dependent may enroll is the next occurring Open Enrollment Period.
 In addition, an Eligible Employee and/or Eligible Family Dependent may qualify to enroll during a special enrollment period as described in section 8.3.

-8.2.4 Newborn, Newly Adopted Children, and Newly Fostered Children Eligibility and Enrollment
+8.2.4 Newborn Eligibility and Enrollment

-A newborn, newly adopted child, or newly fostered child of a Member who meets the definition of an Eligible Family Dependent is eligible for coverage from the date of birth or placement for the purpose of adoption or foster care as long as enrollment occurs within 60 days of the birth date or placement for adoption or foster care and additional Premium, if any, is paid to Clackamas County.
+A newborn or adopted child of a Member who meets the definition of an Eligible Family Dependent is eligible for coverage from the date of birth or placement for the purpose of adoption as long as enrollment occurs within 60 days from birth or placement and additional Premium, if any, is paid to Clackamas County.
 If the enrollment and payment of additional Premium, if any, are not accomplished within this time period, no Services will be covered for the child.
 Enrollment after this time period may be accomplished as outlined in sections 8.2.3 and 8.3.